riotu-lab/ROSNavBench/docs/Trajectories.md

 ```bash
 trajectory_type: "user_defined"
 ```
-##User defined trajectories
+## User-defined trajectories
-The options are: a single goal pose, multiple waypoints, circle, and square.
+The options are a single goal pose, multiple waypoints, circle, and square.
 Specify as much trajectories as you wish as shown below.
 ```bash
 user_defined_trajectories:
   - type: "single_goal"